icanzilb/TaskQueue/README.md

 #### ver 0.6

-I've been using for a long time in my iOS projects a class called Sequener which makes executing async processes in synchronious fashion very easy.
+I've been using for a long time in my iOS projects a class called Sequencer which makes executing async processes in synchronious fashion very easy.
 Here's the source code of [Sequencer by berzniz](https://github.com/berzniz/Sequencer).

 However Sequencer lacks any flow control features - i.e. if you would like to add a new tasks to the queue, skip a task, re-try a task (very important when dealing with network calls), etc.